Biography of Lord [William] George Frederic Cavendish-Scott-Bentinck (1802-1848)

 Lord George never married.

-- Lord George's papers are part of the Portland (Welbeck) Collection held in Manuscripts and Special Collections at The University of Nottingham and include extensive personal and political correspondence
+- Lord George's papers (Pw L) are part of the Portland (Welbeck) Collection held in Manuscripts and Special Collections at The University of Nottingham and include extensive personal and political correspondence

 - Details of collections held elsewhere are available through the National Register of Archives.